Getting Started

 1

-Go to developers.kakao.com My Application Add Application.
-Enter an app name and company name.
+Go to developers.kakao.com → My Application → Add Application

 2

-In the app dashboard, go to Kakao Login Activate.
-Under Redirect URI, add:
+In the app dashboard, go to Kakao Login General Activate.

 3

-Go to App Keys.
-Copy the REST API Key — this is your Client ID.
+Go to App General Platform Keys.
+Copy the REST API Key (this is your Client ID).
+Then go to Kakao Login General and add the callback URL under Redirect URI:

 4